Laravel-Backpack/docs/4.1/introduction.md

 <a name="maintenance"></a>
 ### Maintenance

-Backpack 4.0 is the current version, and is being actively maintained by Backpack's creator, [Cristian Tabacitu](http://tabacitu.ro), with the help of a wonderful community of Backpack veterans.
+Backpack 4.1 is the current version, and is being actively maintained by the Backpack team, with the help of a wonderful community of Backpack veterans.
 [See all contributors](https://github.com/Laravel-Backpack/CRUD/graphs/contributors).

 <a name="license"></a>
 ### License

 Backpack is under a license we call "_You make money, I make money_" (YummY).
 Backpack's source is public, and you can use it for free for non-commercial purposes (testing, non-profits, personal use, etc), but if you make money using it, you need to purchase a commercial license.
 Please see  [the pricing section](https://backpackforlaravel.com/pricing) for more details.
 In production, you need a license code for both commercial and non-commercial use, to prevent nagging notification bubbles. **On localhost, you don't need a license code.**

+<a name="versioning"></a>
+### Versioning

+When installing Backpack, require its minor version (currently ```4.1.*```).
+Backpack follows the same versioning system as Laravel 5.x - minor versions include minor breaking changes.
+This allows us to push new features without charging our users again.
+For us, this is what ```major.minor.patch``` means:

+- ```major``` - **PAID upgrade; MAJOR breaking changes;** historically every 2-3 years; upgrading may take even 2-3 hours; includes MAJOR new features, MAJOR changes in how the whole system works, and complete rewrites; it allows us to _considerably_ improve the product, and add features that were previously impossible;
+- ```minor``` - **FREE upgrade; MINOR breaking changes**; historically every 6-12 months; upgrading takes less than 30 minutes; it allows us to add big new features, for free;
+- ```patch``` - **FREE upgrade; NO breaking changes**; historically every week; upgrading can be done automatically with composer; includes bug fixes and non-breaking new features;

 <a name="add-ons"></a>
 ### Add-ons